fanging/Video-Stabilization-and-image-mosaicing/README.md

 # Video-Stabilization-and-image-mosaicing
 This include application of Lucas Kanade algorithm using six parameter affine model such as video stabilization and Image mosaicing.
+Python code is attached for both of them.
+I used same lucas kanade algorithm which is present in my Lucas kanade Tracker repository.
+Since, image mosaicing and video stabilization are applications of lucas kanade algorithm.
+I have attached sample video for video stabilization and sample images for image mosaicing.
+Detailed algorithm is described in pdf attached with it. you simply clone the repository and run the code.